 - furthering of university studies,

 - and attainment of Italian university qualifications,

-and they will issue decrees within the scope of their autonomy and in conformity with the respective legislation, except for specific sectoral bilateral agreements.
+and they will assess the above within the scope of their autonomy and in conformity with the respective legislation, except for the cases where specific sectoral bilateral agreements are in place.

 These procedures, therefore, are directly performed by Higher Education Institutions (Universities or AFAMs).

 - official final secondary school leaving certificate from the relevant foreign system;